 Commvault's primary advantages are its flexibility, and the product's reputation for working extremely well.
 Commvault protects Windows, Linux, Unix and Oracle servers, in addition to a variety of hypervisors and applications.

-The biggest drawbacks of Commvault Complete Backup & Recovery is its deployment complexity and initial configuration, and that an organization can only get certain functionality by purchasing add-on products.
+The biggest drawbacks of Commvault Complete Backup & Recovery are its deployment complexity and initial configuration, and that an organization can only get certain functionality by purchasing add-on products.
 Commvault HyperScale, for example, is needed for highly scalable architectures and Commvault Orchestrate is necessary for most automation functions.

 Veeam works as well as Commvault, but I've found that it is easier to deploy and use.
 Veeam Availability Suite was initially designed for virtualized environments, so it does a great job of protecting VMware and Hyper-V environments and supporting other hypervisors.
 In recent years, Veeam has added physical server and cloud backup capabilities, enabling its software to become more well-rounded.